Glossary of common terms

 Authors and Acknowledgements

-This paper was written by Monica Campo and Jessica Smart, Senior Research Officers with the Child Family Community Australia information exchange at the Australian Institute of Family Studies.
-The authors consulted with Lottie Turner of cohealth, Starlady of the Zoe Belle Gender Collective Youth Project and Ari Dunphy, counsellor/psychotherapist.
+The first edition of this resource sheet was compiled by Monica Campo and Jessica Smart, who consulted with Lottie Turner of cohealth, Starlady of the Zoe Belle Gender Collective Youth Project and Ari Dunphy, counsellor/psychotherapist.

 A review and synthesis of the Australian and international literature on same-sex parented families.